23

 Only her little brother recognized me.

-At her remembrance ceremony, I read the journal entry I’d written years earlier, about her 5th-grade graduation speech.
-They all laughed, and then they all cried.
+At her remembrance ceremony, I read the journal entry I’d written years earlier about her 5th-grade graduation speech.
+They all laughed.
+Then they all cried.

 All the while, the pain was creeping up the back of my neck.